Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 These are fairly self-explanatory, but they’ll become even clearer once you learn more about the right way to write a checking-in email.

-The right way to check in with someone over email
+The right way to write a check-in email

-Work-related emails usually have a pretty high level of formality baked into them.
-However, there are ways to make your check-in email a more pleasant reading experience.
+Even though work-related emails usually have a pretty high level of formality baked into them, there are ways to make your check-in email a more pleasant reading experience.

 After writing a proper greeting, simply follow these guidelines (as they apply):